ruchita-2/BP-using-PTT/README.md

 # Non-Invasive Calculation of Pulse Transit Time Using PPG Signals

-Blood pressure is a vital sign that provides important information about the health status of an individual.
-Traditional blood pressure measurement techniques may be invasive and uncomfortable, and often require trained medical personnel.
-This project explores a cuffless and non-invasive method for deriving Pulse Transit Time (PTT) from PPG signals, which could potentially contribute to continuous health monitoring solutions for individuals with hypertension and cardiovascular conditions.
+Pulse Transit Time (PTT) is the time it takes for the arterial pulse pressure wave to travel between two arterial sites.
+This project explores a cuffless and non-invasive method for deriving PTT from Photoplethysmogram (PPG) signals, which could potentially contribute to continuous health monitoring solutions for individuals with hypertension and cardiovascular conditions.

 ## Objectives: